Fall 2025 NAASC election

 What NAASC members do

-Scroll ahead to minutes 1:30 - 5:45 to hear a NAASC member describe:
+Scroll to 1:30 - 5:45 to hear: What is NAASC?
+What does NAASC do?

-NAASC MISSION OVERVIEW
+NAASC MISSION

 • Our mission is to promote Arabidopsis research and researchers to perform cutting edge biology, and provide opportunities to engage and diversify the next generation of scientists.

-• Our three foci are:
+• Our foci are:

 • Interact with key groups such as MASC, ABRC, TAIR, etc. to coordinate improvements for Arabidopsis researchers, educators, and for collaboration, coordination, and communication